NoseKnowsAll/Local-DG/README.md

-# Local-DG
+# DG
-Local Discontinuous Galerkin Solver written in C++ and MPI for use on supercomputers such as NERSC's Edison or TACC's Stampede to solve problems involving the Navier-Stokes equations in 3D.
+Discontinuous Galerkin Solver written in C++ and MPI for use on supercomputers such as NERSC's Edison or TACC's Stampede to solve the elastic wave equation problem in 2D.

 Can be compiled using the MPI Intel compiler (`mpiicpc`) or MPI GCC compiler (`mpic++`).